 The original grounds of Kneller Hall were formally landscaped reflecting the fashion of the day.
 An eighteenth century owner of the house, Sir Samuel Prime favoured a more naturalistic setting and extended the grounds considerably in the second half of the eighteenth century, with the southern boundary stretching to the current A316 Chertsey Road.
-The parts of the original grounds formally landscaped at the time of Sir Samuel Prime's tenure were as a result of his engagement of Humphry Repton, who is considered by many to be the last great English landscape designer of the eighteenth century.

 An auctioneer's description of the estate as it appeared in 1841 gives a full account of the surrounding landscape: